israel-dryer/ttkbootstrap/docs/widgets.rst

 Widgets
 #######

-Documentation, examples, and tips for ttk and ttkbootstrap widgets
+A visual style guide for using ttkbootstrap on ttk widgets.

 .. toctree::
     :maxdepth: 1